Personal Gadgets

 Do noise-canceling headphones actually improve productivity for remote workers?

-Yes, with an important caveat: ANC reduces low-frequency distractions like HVAC and traffic most effectively, which helps with sustained focus tasks.
+Yes, with an important caveat.
+ANC reduces low-frequency distractions like HVAC hum and traffic most effectively, which helps with sustained focus tasks.
 Research cited by OSHA’s technical manual confirms that noise exposure causes measurable reductions in cognitive performance, so reducing it has a direct productivity benefit.
 The gain is most pronounced in environments with consistent ambient noise above 60 dB.

 What is the difference between active noise cancellation and passive noise isolation?